johanjino/RISC-V_CPU/README.md

 |8/12/2022 - 12/12/2022|Data Cache|All|
 |12/12/2022 - 16/12/2022|Project Buffer and Final Touches|All|

+This schedule was mostly adhered to.
+Team Members decided to push back the Data Cache phase of the project to after 12/12/2022 to work on documentation and repo cleanup.

 ## **Objective 2:**
 ## Single-Cycle RV32I Microarchitecture

 ## **Objective 3:**
 ## Pipelined RV32I Microarchitecture